Makham-Sai-Girish/Car_price_prediction/README.md

 Gradient Boosting Regressor is the model i considered as best by comparing to other.
 Accuracy achieved is 78% initially.
-By Hyper Parameter Tuning, accuracy increased to 90%
+By Hyper Parameter Tuning, accuracy increased to 90% Files included in folder :
+Project report as pdf
+project presentation as ppt
+Cars data .csv file
+Code used to scrap data
+Code used to do the ML model